ThatGuy123-cmd/example3/README.md

 This is a new github repo file

-this is a new line
+mans not hot

 this is a merge for a branch

+this is the nmewest line 12345